-There’s a lot to go for in the area, from hikes by the cliffs, through lazy time on the many beaches, to holiday cottages with Blue Chip Holidays, there are plenty of off-the-beaten-track attractions to experience in Cornwall for those who want to try something a bit different, so let’s have a look:
+There’s a lot to go for in the area, from hikes by the cliffs, through lazy time on the many beaches, to holiday cottages, there are plenty of off-the-beaten-track attractions to experience in Cornwall for those who want to try something a bit different, so let’s have a look:

 The Museum of Witchcraft and Magic

 Housing the world’s largest collection of pieces relating to witchcraft, the occult, and magic, the Museum of Witchcraft and Magic is perfect for those who want to experience something a bit different.

 Established in Boscatle in 1961 and with over 3,000 items including charms, curses, dolls, and trinkets this independent museum has become one of the most popular museums in Cornwall and is dedicated to preserving the variety of magical practice through its educational exhibitions.

 The Shipwreck & Heritage Centre

 The Shipwreck & Heritage Centre has one of the largest private collections of shipwreck and historical artifacts on display in Europe and is great for those who want to learn about the Cornish coastline.

 This display features artifacts from over 150 shipwrecks, as well as exhibitions that feature the history of Charlestown, village life and the once thriving China Clay industry.
 The exhibition hosts an array of maritime history dating back to 1715 and has one of the largest underwater diving equipment assortments in the country, including various underwater suits used for treasure hunting and other naval purposes.